Nguyễn Bình (they/them)

 Selected Poems

 The Tale of Kiều: A New Cry of Heart-Rending Pain, translated from the Vietnamese of Nguyễn Du.
-Hanoi: Writers’ Association Publishing House.
-2021.
+London: Major Books.
+Accepted for publication.

 "The Dome’s Goodbye", read at The University of Arizona Department of Astronomy and Steward Observatory’s Graduation Ceremony, May 13, 2021.